Recollections by first-time women voters of 1893

 With the general election looming and the 124th anniversary of New Zealand women’s suffrage celebrated on Tuesday, this week seemed a good time to highlight first-hand accounts of this key moment in Aotearoa’s history, held in our sound archives.

-In 1968, Hilda Lovell-Smith of Christchurch was interviewed for radio about her memories of her mother Jennie, who was a close friend of Kate Sheppard and campaigned alongside her to get signatures on the suffrage petition.
+In 1968, Hilda Lovell-Smith of Christchurch was interviewed for radio about her memories of her mother Jennie, who was a close friend of Kate Sheppard and campaigned alongside her to get signatures on the Women's Suffrage Petition.
 This was eventually presented to Parliament with 32,000 signatures in 1893.
 Hilda was also a life-long campaigner for women’s rights.
 She was known as “Kitty”, after being given her middle name “Kate”, as a tribute Kate Sheppard.
 In this excerpt, she recalls her mother’s campaigning in rural Canterbury in the late 1890s.

 Although Hilda Lovell-Smith was too young to vote in 1893, we have other recordings with women who did take part in the historic event.
 1968 was the 75th anniversary of New Zealand women getting the vote and in Auckland, three elderly women took part in a group interview for radio about their memories of that election.

-Temperance campaign postcard, 1908 (Alexander Turnbull Library)
+Temperance campaign postcard - 1908 (Alexander Turnbull Library).

 Many New Zealand suffragists, such as Kate Sheppard, were members of the Women’s Christian Temperance Union, pushing for greater control of liquor sales, if not outright prohibition.
-Another woman voter in the 1968 recording is Mrs Manktelow.
+Another woman voter in the 1968 recording is Miss Manktelow.
 She explains how the Methodist Church (or Wesleyans, as they were known at the time) also worked for suffrage.

-Mrs Manktelow recalled the forces opposing women getting the vote included the Premier (Prime Minister) of the day, Richard Seddon.
+Miss Manktelow recalled the forces opposing women getting the vote included the Premier (Prime Minister) of the day, Richard Seddon.
 He had the backing of the liquor lobby and had campaigned hard against women voting, on their behalf.

 While many women voters of 1893 undoubtedly did support Prohibition, which came close to passing several times, it never quite got the majority required to ban alcohol nationally.
 But closure of all hotels was one of the many predicted consequences raised by opponents of women getting the vote.